The Sumerian Game: Development

 The project began in February 1963 under the direction of Dr. Wing, who asked for proposals from nine teachers.
 One of the teachers who had been at the workshop, Mabel Addis, proposed an expansion of an idea given by Moncreiff at the summer workshop: an economic model of a civilization, intended to teach basic economic theory.
 The idea had been developed during the workshop as a paper game under the name "The Sumerian Play".
 Moncreiff had been inspired by prior research, especially the paper "Teaching through Participation in Micro-simulations of Social Organization" by Richard Meier, and by the board game Monopoly, and wanted to use the ancient Sumerian civilization as the setting to counter what he saw as a trend in school curriculum to ignore pre-Greek civilizations, despite evidence of their importance to early history.
 Addis, a fourth-grade teacher at Katonah Elementary School, agreed with Moncreiff about the undervaluation of pre-Greek civilizations in schools, and had studied Mesopotamian civilizations in college.
 Her proposal was approved and she began work with IBM programmer William McKay to develop the game.

 The game itself, The Sumerian Game, was designed and written by Addis and programmed by McKay in the Fortran programming language for an IBM 7090 time-shared mainframe computer.
-The game was developed at BOCES in Yorktown Heights, New York with the file name "suilxr"; simultaneously, IBM developed a different, shorter version that included only the first segment with the file name "sum9rx" at the Thomas J. Watson Research Center in Yorktown Heights.
-The sum9rx version was not used in playtests or included in the research report.
+The game was developed at BOCES in Yorktown Heights, New York, with the file name "suilxr"; simultaneously, IBM developed a different, shorter version that included only the first segment with the file name "sum9rx" at the Thomas J. Watson Research Center in Yorktown Heights.
 Like many early mainframe games, The Sumerian Game was only run on a single computer.
 Commands were entered and results printed with an IBM 1050 teleprinter, with associated images shown on a slide projector.
-A few students played it as it was being developed, and the researchers ran one play session with 30 sixth-grade students.
+A few students played the two versions as they were being developed, and the researchers ran one play session of Addis's game with 30 sixth-grade students.
 Project 1948 concluded in August 1964, and a report on its outcome given to the Office of Education in 1965 listing the eight "subprojects" that had been proposed in it, of which The Sumerian Game was the only game.